Priorities & Impact

-While the College of Education has benefited from private financial support over the years, the funds available for hiring and retaining the best faculty, for scholarships to recruit outstanding students, and for innovative professional development programs, have not kept pace with growth and demand.
-Our goal is to engage individuals and entities whose passion and vision align with the mission of the College, and who are interested in making gifs to secure continued relevance and success.
+While the College of Education has benefited from private financial support over the years, the funds available for hiring and retaining the best faculty, for scholarships to recruit outstanding students, and for innovative professional development programs have not kept pace with growth and demand.
+Our goal is to engage individuals and entities whose passion and vision align with the mission of the college, and who are interested in making gifts to secure continued relevance and success.

-Whether you’re interested in supporting students through scholarships, providing our faculty with the resources they need to lead the field, or making unrestricted gifts, your financial support can make a significant difference in our work, no matter the amount.
+Whether you’re interested in supporting students through scholarships, providing our faculty with the resources they need to lead the field, or making unrestricted gifts to benefit college priorities, your financial support can make a significant difference in the college, no matter the amount.

 For more information, please browse this website to learn about ways of giving and the impact you can have on the people and programs at the NC State College of Education.

 Unrestricted gifts directed to the College of Education Excellence Fund allow administrators and faculty the flexibility to respond to the most pressing needs of the College.
 Unrestricted funds are used in a variety of ways throughout the year.
 They provide timely financial support for students, pay for community outreach, and they supplement costs for classroom technology upgrades.
 The Excellence Fund also supports the important work of our faculty through research and professional development, and provides innovation funds for new programs.
 It’s an all-purpose fund applied to priority projects and needs that complement our vision and priorities.

 Scholarships and Fellowships

 The College of Education works hard to recruit highly qualified students seeking a career in education who will have an impact on the trajectory of North Carolina e as a dynamic, well-educated, forward thinking place to work and live.